compoundingeffects/bigpictureschool/political_science.md

 - What kinds of political systems best promote fairness, prosperity, and stability?
 - How can diverse societies manage conflict and find ways to cooperate?

 These questions aren't going away.
-As long as humans live together in societies — which is to say, forever — we'll need to keep asking and answering them.
+As long as humans live together in societies, we'll need to keep asking and answering them.
 Political science gives us a rigorous, thoughtful way to do exactly that.